Bringing Silicone Rubber to New Levels

 This process is also based on the use of liquid carbon dioxide.
 Whereas ColdCuring™ removes volatiles and residues from silicone rubber, SiliCO2ne Impregnation™ adds compound inside the materials.
 The liquid CO2 acts as a carrier for bringing the compound inside the materials.
 For instance it is possible to impregnate a lubricant in 100% of the silicone rubber material, creating lubricious silicone materials with anti-static, low friction and anti-electrostatic properties.
 Other relevant to introduce could be heat-sensitive drugs, fragrance or active compounds.

-The process is also able to add a monomer, which is polymerized inside the silicone rubber, creating an interpenetrating polymer network (IPN).
+The process is also able to add a monomer, which is polymerised inside the silicone rubber, creating an interpenetrating polymer network (IPN).
 The IPN brings new surface and bulk properties to the silicone such as hydrophilicity or antimicrobial effects.

-SOFTPLASMA™ POLYMERIZATION
+SOFTPLASMA™ polymerisation

 Is a unique process creating permanent coating on difficult materials, in particular Silicone.
 Thin layers (nanoscale) coatings are created on top of the substrate surface with the desired chemical functions.
 By applying this technology it is possible to create a 'silicone-like' coating onto polymers and metals without using solvent based primer.